What is Brimonidine 0.33% Erythego® Gel 15g [Mirvaso Generic]

 Alpha-2 adrenergic agents can lower blood pressure.
 Erythego Brimonidine gel should be used with caution in patients with severe or unstable or uncontrolled cardiovascular disease.

-Serious adverse reactions following accidental ingestion of Erythego Brimonidine gel by children have been reported.
+Serious adverse reactions following the accidental ingestion of Erythego Brimonidine gel by children have been reported.
 Keep out of reach of children.
 Not for oral, ophthalmic, or intravaginal use.

 How to use Brimonidine 0.33% Erythego® Gel 15g, a Mirvaso Alternative

 In clinical studies with Erythego Gel, the primary endpoint showed rosacea redness was reduced for up to 12 hours for 22% of study participants (versus 9% of people using a gel with no active ingredient [vehicle gel]).
 The secondary endpoint showed redness was visibly reduced in as little as 30 minutes for 28% of participants (versus 6% of people using the vehicle gel).